 National Association of Criminal Defense Lawyers

-Minnesota Association of Criminal Defense Lawyers
+Minnesota Association of Criminal Defense Lawyers (committee member)

 U.S. District Court, District of Minnesota